Reviewed by Oct 05, 2020| Updated on

 The term is usually used for ongoing long-term trends, usually a year or longer, not short-term changes.

 It is typically only used when referring to a negative trend, in order to prevent it from getting worse.

 Stem the tide is a term generally used for issues that affect the economy of a country, such as unemployment, violence, crime rate, etc. Environmental pollution is another issue plaguing the world, that environmentalists and the general public are together trying to reverse.
-Inflation in general, and the rising costs of essential goods, are issues faced in a developing country like India from time to time, which need to be reversed.
+Inflation, in general, and the rising costs of essential goods, are issues faced in a developing country, such as India, from time to time, which need to be reversed.

-Besides a country’s economy, the term stemming the tide is also used to reverse unfavourable trends in an organisation such as declining profits, inventory wastage, etc. The term can also be used in the personal context.
-For example, an investor would like to change the direction relating to the decline of his investment portfolio, or the continual fall in the share prices of a certain company’s stock held, etc.
+Besides a country’s economy, the term stemming the tide is also used to reverse unfavourable trends in an organisation, such as declining profits, inventory wastage, etc. The term can also be used in the personal context.